Skip to main content

 • advocates, significant persons and social connections.

-Providers will have to ensure that their actions are consistent with the Statement of Rights.
-This will include ensuring that their aged care services are delivered by aged care workers who have appropriate qualifications, skills and experience.
+Providers have to ensure that their actions are consistent with the Statement of Rights.
+This includes ensuring that their aged care services are delivered by aged care workers who have appropriate qualifications, skills and experience.

 To view the full-length description of the Statement of Rights as presented in the Aged Care Act 2024 visit Part 3 – Aged care rights and principles.